 To gather support for their cause, America's first leaders cited the prospect of hordes of free, angry and armed Black people should the British prevail.
 During the war, Congress he enslaved fleeing from their enslavers was a problem for white New Yorkers from the beginning.
-As early as 1705, the colonial legislature forbade slaves from traveling alone more than 40 miles north of added the death penalty.
-As late as 1775, in Newburgh, slaves found without a pass offering rewards for the return of escapees provide testament to the brutality inflicted on Black people, noting limps and scars.
-Most escaped slaves were described as highly intelligent or "cunning," since doing otherwise would not reflect well on
+As early as 1705, the colonial legislature forbade slaves from traveling alone more than 40 miles north of Albany (i.e., toward Canada); in 1755, it added the death penalty.
+As late as 1775, in Newburgh, slaves found without a pass were to be whipped 35 times.

+The descriptions in newspaper ads offering rewards for the return of escapees provide testament to the brutality inflicted on Black people, noting limps and scars.
+Most escaped slaves were described as highly intelligent or "cunning," since doing otherwise would not reflect well on the owner who let them get away.